Overview of learning objectives

 • Connect conceptual machine learning procedures to Python implementations, including preprocessing, model training, and evaluation using scikit-learn. (see exercise)

-• Explain the mechanics of selected algorithms, including distance-based classification (k-NN), recursive partitioning (decision trees), and layered weighted transformations (neural networks).
+• Explain the core mechanics of selected algorithms, including regularization in linear models, distance-based prediction (k-NN), recursive partitioning (decision trees), ensemble learning (random forests), and margin maximization (SVMs).

-• Select and justify an appropriate method for a given predictive task, taking into account data characteristics, performance metrics, and trade-offs between interpretability and predictive power.
+• Select and justify an appropriate modeling approach for a given predictive task, considering data characteristics, performance metrics, and the trade-off between interpretability and predictive power.

 • Explain the characteristics of big data and their implications for analytics workflows.